 The Power of Collective Impact.
-And it’s just beginning!

-For 21 days in April, over 7,200 participants took action on Project Drawdown‘s proven solutions to reverse global warming.
+In the April 2018, over 7,200 participants took action on Project Drawdown‘s proven solutions to reverse global warming.
 Individuals from 65 countries made undeniable impact, uniting to conserve 56,169 gallons of water, consume 21,177 meatless meals, and save up to 150,402 pounds of CO2.
 Download the full impact summary to see the impact that even small changes can make.

-At NWEI, we envision a world where EcoChallengers live every moment with the hunger and power for positive action.
+We envision a world where EcoChallengers live every moment with the hunger and power for positive action.

-EcoChallenge gives schools, organizations, and communities the tools and inspiration to accomplish their sustainability engagement and action goals.
+The EcoChallenge Platform gives schools, organizations, and communities the tools and inspiration to accomplish their sustainability engagement and action goals.
 Our digital platform elevates solutions, facilitates action, and visualizes impact.
-By incentivizing and celebrating both effort and positive collective impact, EcoChallenge gives aspiring leaders the resources and confidence to take on the world's biggest problems.
+By incentivizing and celebrating both effort and positive collective impact, EcoChallenge gives aspiring leaders the resources and confidence to take on the world’s biggest problems.

 What is Project Drawdown?